VEID Manager

 How the VEID Manager Works

 The VEID manager prevents the creation of duplicate records during upsert operations by associating the source and destination record IDs of the records you deploy from your single control org.
-The AppOps Release VEID manager stores the associated IDs in a database in the Prodly cloud.
-For each record AppOps Release deploys during a deployment, AppOps Release executes the following decision flow:
+The Release VEID manager stores the associated IDs in a database in the Prodly cloud.
+For each record Prodly Release deploys during a deployment, Release executes the following decision flow:

-• If a match is found, AppOps Release updates the destination record.
+• If a match is found, Release updates the destination record.

-• If an entry is found, AppOps Release updates the associated destination record.
+• If an entry is found, Release updates the associated destination record.

-• If an entry is not found, AppOps Release inserts a destination record and adds an entry to the AppOps Release VEID manager database to associate the source and destination record IDs.
+• If an entry is not found, Release inserts a destination record and adds an entry to the Release VEID manager database to associate the source and destination record IDs.

 VEID Decision Flow